Bacterial meningitis is contagious, and comes in a number of different strains.

 In 2012, a multi-state outbreak of fungal meningitis

-associated with contaminated steroid injections for pain management was linked to a Massachusetts-based medical company called the New England Compounding Center.
-The outbreak infects 751 people in 20 states
+associated with contaminated steroid injections for pain management was linked to a Framingham, Massachusetts-based medical company called the New England Compounding Center.
+The outbreak infected 751 people in 20 states

 May 21, 2012 - First batch of contaminated steroid injections.

-September 18, 2012 - First case of meningitis report in Tennessee.
+September 18, 2012 - The first case of meningitis is reported in Tennessee.

 September 26, 2012 - NECC recalls three lots of the steroid injections.

-October 4, 2012 - FDA confirms fungi is in NECC injections.
+October 4, 2012 - FDA confirms fungi is in the NECC injections.

-October 19, 2012 - More than 99% of patients with potential exposure have been contacted.
+October 19, 2012 - By this date, more than 99% of patients with potential exposure have been contacted.

 November 18, 2013 -